EpochtalkServer.Models.Role (epochtalk_server v0.1.0)

 @spec changeset(role :: t(), attrs :: map() | nil) :: Ecto.Changeset.t()

-Create generic changeset for the Role
+Create generic changeset for the Role model

 get_banned_role_id()